lahoffm/aclu-bail-reform/src/webscraper/bibb/README.md

 ## How to Use
 ### About Bibb County
-Bibb County only allow for a scan on the current day's arrest records.
+Bibb County only allows for a scan on the current day's arrest records.
 The records are updated regularly throughout the day.
 Scans performed at the beginning of the day may update and new records are added.
 The page displaying the records will reset at midnight EST.

 ### Running the Spider
 If you are using a virtual environment, make sure it is activated for your terminal instance.
 1. Navigate to the `jailCrawler` folder.
 2. Run the spider using the following command in the terminal: `scrapy crawl bibb`
-3. The results will create a new CSV file named `bibb-output-<datetime>.csv` in the `output` folder.
+3. The results will create a new CSV file named `bibb-output-<datetime>.csv` in the `../../../../data` folder.

 ### Results
 [As per the specifications](https://github.com/lahoffm/aclu-bail-reform/blob/master/CONTRIBUTING.md#csv-columns-in-order), the resulting CSV includes the following columns: